shreyansh26/Personal-Website/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: AI Engineer
+role: AI Software Engineer

 # Organizations/Affiliations
 organizations:
-- name: Mastercard
+- name: Level AI
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Machine Learning, Natural Language Processing and as well as the application of Machine Learning in information security.
-Lately, I have been reading more about Reinforcement Learning as well.
+bio: My research interests include Machine Learning, Natural Language Processing and as well as the application of Machine Learning in Privacy.
+Lately, I have been reading more about parameter-efficient ML and model compression as well.

 interests:
 - Machine Learning